How is your vocal image?

 It's well known that how we dress and present ourselves has an almost instant impact on the people we meet.
 In some situations, for example, job interviews, work presentations and special social occasions, that impact is critical.

 Voice image is the 'secret' of people who use their voices professionally.
 Actors, radio broadcasters, television presenters, politicians, tele-marketers, professional speakers, all of whom depend on the impression their voice makes for success, know its importance.
+They systematically work to sustain and improve it.

 What you do with your voice, how you speak, matters.
+It can open doors for you, or slam them shut.

 In your mind summon up the sound of a voice making you want to put your fingers in your ears because hearing it is painful.